-- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you connect to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management. - 1.
-Review all hazard information on the previous page. - Turn Off all breakers and switches on the 110-volt AC master panel. - Attach the shore power cord to the boat inlet first, then to the dockside outlet. - 4.
-Turn the SHORE POWER master breaker On. - 5.
-As needed, turn On the individual component breakers on the 110-volt AC master panel.
+- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management. - Review all hazard information at the beginning of this section, Shore Power. - Turn Off the shore power master circuit breaker(s) and all switches and breakers on the 230-volt AC master panel. - 3.
+Attach the shore power cord(s) to the boat inlet(s) first, then to the dockside outlet(s). - 4.
+Turn On the SHORE POWER master breaker(s) on the 230-volt AC master panel. - As needed, turn On the individual component breakers on the 230-volt AC master panel.